 - In a bowl of a food processor, combine 200 grams powdered sugar, 50 grams almond flour and 50 grams peeled pistachios.
 Pulse to combine, about 20 seconds.
 Then pulverize for about 3-4 minutes until a very fine mixture forms, stopping several times to scrape the sides.
 Set aside.

-- Add 1/2 the powdered sugar mixture and with a very quick mixing motions, make about 5-6 swirls with a spoon, to somewhat combine the meringue with the powdered sugar mixture.
-Add the other 1/2 of the dry ingredients and carefully fold it in until fully combined.
+Add 1/2 the powdered sugar mixture and with very quick mixing motions, make about 5-6 swirls with a spoon to combine the meringue with the powdered sugar mixture.
+Add the other 1/2 of the dry ingredients and carefully fold them in until fully combined.
 Take care not to overmix.
 Stop when the batter falls in a thick ribbon and disappears in about 30 seconds.
 (OR when you're able to "draw" an 8 with the batter falling off the spatula)

-Pair the cookies by size, then sandwich them with the buttercream.
+Pair the cookies by size and sandwich them with the buttercream.

-- Let them sit in a tightly closed container 12-48 hours at room temperature or in the fridge until the middle of the cookie is almost fudge-like and the tops are still crispy.
+Let the macarons sit in a tightly closed container 24 - 48 hours at room temperature or in the fridge OR until the middle of the cookie is almost fudge-like and the tops are still crispy.
 Bring to room temperature before serving.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!